chipsalliance/riscv-dv/README.md

 Please file an issue under this repository for any bug report / integration issue / feature request.
 We are looking forward to knowing your experience of using this flow and how we can make it better together.
+You can also use [riscv-dv group](https://groups.google.com/forum/#!forum/riscv-dv) to discuss any issue related to this RISC-V instruction generator.

 ## External contributions